ditikrushna/FINDING-DONORS-FOR-CHARITIES/README.md

        - quality can vary widely on the input
        - problem feasibility needs to be "easy"
     - [x] Optimization Models **[Lecture - 2]**
        - How model an optimization Problem
-       	 - Decision Variable